wazuh/wazuh-documentation/source/installation-guide/index.rst

 + **Wazuh cluster**: is a group of Wazuh servers, that works together to provide high availability and load balancing.
 With a cluster configuration, your Wazuh infrastructure can scale as much as you need.

 - **Elasticsearch cluster**: is a group of Elasticsearch nodes configured to work together.
-It provides high availability, scalability and load balacing for data indexing and searching.
+It provides high availability, scalability and load balancing for data indexing and searching.

 Installation types
 ------------------